base4nfdi/pid4nfdi/content/authors/marc/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Project Team Members
+  - Alumni

 ---

-Marc works at the Helmholtz Open Science Office and is a project team member of PID4NFDI.
-Check [Marc's ORCID record](https://orcid.org/0000-0002-7742-3867) for more information.
+Marc was a project team member of PID4NFDI from March 2024 to April 2025.